 Another fact to note about ‘A Hymn to the Evening’ is the word “hymn.”
 This word is used to refer to any type of religious song, or in this case poem.
 It is dedicated to God and has been crafted, and would be read, in dedication to him.

 The poem begins with the speaker describing the beauty of the setting sun and how it casts glory on the surrounding landscape.
 The whole world is filled with “Majestic grandeur” in these moments.

-In the next section she speaks on how it is God who makes the sunset as beautiful as it is.
-She wishes that she, and those reading this piece, could take on some of the “glow” she sees and keep it in their breast.
+In the next section, she speaks on how it is God who makes the sunset as beautiful as it is.
+She wishes that she, and those reading this piece, could take on some of the “glow” she sees and keeps it in their breast.
 The speaker believes this will allow one to truly worship God and wake more peacefully the next morning.

 Analysis of A Hymn to the Evening

 Soon as the sun forsook the eastern main